Preikestolen - The Pulpit Rock

 One of the most beautiful hikes I have done is the hike to the Pulpit Rock Norway.
-The landscapes and the entire trail is breath-takingly beautiful.
+With spectacular trail and landscapes, this hike truly stands out.
+In this post, you will find the details of the entire trail and the statistics of the hike.

 Did you know that Australia has its own Pulpit Rock?
 Yes, it is situated in the Grose Valley of the Blue Mountains in New South Wales (NSW) state.